-About the Artist:
+bout the Artist:

 shows.
 My work is represented in local and regional galleries.
 I am a member of numerous arts organizations in Virginia and elsewhere.
-I live in wonderful old neighborhood in beautiful Richmond, Virginia.
+My work has also been featured in Ceramics Monthly, a national publication devoted to the ceramic arts.
+I live in a wonderful old neighborhood in beautiful Richmond, Virginia.